Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Experimental Setting

 \subsection{Datasets}

-We evaluate our approach on a range of public segmentation datasets, covering six distinct tasks and multiple modalities.
-For each transfer prediction experiment, we fix one target dataset and evaluate the transfers from all task-specific models (see \textit{Supp.}\ for further details).
+We evaluate our approach on a range of public segmentation datasets, covering six distinct tasks and many modalities.
+For each model ranking run, we fix one target dataset and evaluate all task-specific models (see \textit{Supp.}\ for more details).

-\textbf{Electron Microscopy (EM), Mitochondria.} We use four semantic segmentation datasets with neural tissues from different species and EM modalities: \,\cite{lucchi_learning_2013,franco-barranco_current_2023,phelps_reconstruction_2021}.
-We also reformulated these datasets as a per-patch binary classification task, labelling patches as positive if mitochondria are present.
-This auxiliary task allows us to disentangle domain shift effects from the intrinsic suitability of classification-based ranking methods for semantic segmentation.
+\textbf{Electron Microscopy (EM), Mitochondria.} We use four semantic segmentation datasets with neural tissues from different species and EM modalities: ~\cite{lucchi_learning_2013,franco-barranco_current_2023,phelps_reconstruction_2021}.
+We also reformulated these datasets as a per-patch binary classification task, where a positive label indicates a mitochondrion is present.
+This auxiliary task allows us to disentangle biomedical domain effects~\cite{chaves_performance_2023} from the intrinsic suitability of classification-based approaches for semantic segmentation.